jellyfin/mopidy-jellyfin/README.rst

 Mopidy extension for playing audio files from Jellyfin

+Notes:

-Note: Currently only supports the "Music" media type
+- Currently only supports the "Music" media type
+- Tested using `ncmpcpp <https://rybczak.net/ncmpcpp/>` and `M.A.L.P. <https://play.google.com/store/apps/details?id=org.gateshipone.malp>`
+- MPDroid on Android does not work properly

 Installation